hoangduytran/blender-manual/manual/modeling/meshes/uv/uv_texture_spaces.rst

 you can view and edit it in the :doc:`UV editor </editors/uv/introduction>`.

-One mesh can have multiple UV maps (e.g. one map per texture), although it's also possible to reuse an UV map for multiple textures.
+One mesh can have multiple UV maps (e.g. one map per texture), although it's also possible to reuse a UV map for multiple textures.

 Active Render
    Click the camera icon to make a certain UV map the default one for rendering.